FamilyMart: Malaysia

-However, several FamilyMart stores in the Philippines have closed since 2022, including the world's largest outlet, due to financial challenges faced by Udenna Corporation founder and owner Dennis Uy.
-By 2022, Phoenix reported a impairment loss on its investment.
-Reports in 2023 attributed such closures to debts and unpaid obligations.

 Taiwan

 In 1988, FamilyMart began opening stores in Taiwan.
 As of October 2021, FamilyMart has over 3,600 stores in Taiwan.
 FamilyMart provides banking and bill payment services and as of 2018, FamilyMart accepts the highest number of bill payments among convenience stores in Taiwan, with over 100 million bills paid per year.

 A Taiwan FamilyMart is on the right, while another convenience store is right across the street.

 FamilyMart sued to end its partnership with Ting Hsin in 2019, which would end a 15-year joint venture.

 Vietnam

 FamilyMart opened its first store in Vietnam in 2009, starting in Ho Chi Minh City.
 Initially the stores were operated in a joint venture with Vietnamese distributor Phu Thai Group, after 2013, both companies went their own way, and Phu Thai Group took over a number of FamilyMart stores and started operating them under its own brand B's Mart.
 As of 2017, FamilyMart operated 130 stores in Ho Chi Minh City.